ztlhayden/ARTCC-Discord-Bot/README.md

 ### See Dave in Action

-Dave was developed by the Virtual Indianapolis ARTCC, so our Discord is the best place to see him working!
+Virtual Indianapolis ARTCC's Discord is the best place to see the bot working!
 Join at zidartcc.org.

 ## Development Plans